Why Is Integrated Marketing Communications Important?

 After a company is able to deliver a clear branded message across various channels to wide audiences, naturally revenue growth will increase.
 Businesses are highly competitive and use a combination of efforts to rake in revenue, including their research team, strategists, public relations team, digital and social media marketing team, design team and more.
 It no longer makes sense to focus on one department independently.
 If a business wants to remain competitive in their given industry, they have to get comfortable communicating between all departments.

-Click here to learn more about SBU's online Integrated Marketing Communications MA program now!
+Click here to learn more about SBU's online MBA in Marketing Now!

 References: